steven-mi/code-qa/README.md

 CodeQA is a powerful command-line tool designed to help developers understand and navigate their codebase more efficiently.
 By asking questions directly about your project, you can gain insights and deepen your understanding of the codebase without the need for extensive manual exploration.
 CodeQA is built on top of LangChain, leveraging its capabilities to provide accurate and insightful responses.

+Besides code, CodeQA is engineered to be universally applicable across various text documents.
+It enables you to effortlessly navigate through:

+- PDF documents
+- Markdown files
+- And any other form of text-based documents.

 ## Getting Started

 Follow these steps to install and set up CodeQA: